FREQUENTLY ASKED QUESTIONS

 AS A FIRST TIME BUYER, DO I HAVE TO PAY STAMP DUTY?

-There are currently exemptions in place, meaning that when buying your first home, you may either pay no stamp duty at all or a reduced amount.
+There may be exemptions in place, meaning that when buying your first home, you may either pay no stamp duty at all or a reduced amount.
 This is dependent upon your purchase price, your circumstances and the Stamp Duty rules at the time.

 Your advisor will be able to calculate this for you and explain in more detail.